 - you have provided your consent to us using the data in that way, or

-- our use of your personal data is necessary to support 'legitimate interests' that we have as a business (for example, to improve our products, or to carry out analytics across our datasets), in a way that is proportionate and respects your privacy.
+- our use of your personal data is necessary to support 'legitimate interests' that we have as a business (for example, to improve our products, to carry out analytics across our datasets or to deliver a fair, honest and independent complaints resolution service between players and casinos or gaming operators), in a way that is proportionate and respects your privacy.

 4. Who do we share your personal data with?